Witness recalls panic after children swept to sea in Oregon

 It’s a scenario that plays out all too often on the Oregon coast, a rugged and treacherous shoreline that is made more dangerous each winter by powerful storms and “sneaker waves” — fast-moving surges of water that materialize within seconds to swallow a seemingly dry beach with knee-deep water.
 In most areas, the beach is flanked by steep bluffs or rocky outcroppings that make it hard to run away.

-On Saturday, a fierce storm blowing ashore was made even more dangerous because of an unusually high tide called a king tide that added 11 feet (3.35 meters) feet to the tops of already huge waves, said Rick Hudson, the emergency manager for the nearby town of Cannon Beach.
+On Saturday, a fierce storm blowing ashore was made even more dangerous because of an unusually high tide, called a king tide, that added 11 feet (3 meters) to the tops of already huge waves, said Rick Hudson, emergency manager for the nearby town of Cannon Beach.

-King tides occur when the sun and the moon line up and their combined gravity makes the tides much higher and much lower than normal.
+King tides occur when the sun and moon line up and their combined gravity makes the tides much higher and much lower than normal.
 They can cause flooding and inundate normally dry beaches.

 The waves at high tide on Saturday were 15 feet (4.5 meters) and swells further out were up to 40 feet (12 meters), with winds of about 25 mph (40 kph), the Coast Guard said.
 Sea spray and foam covered the entire beach, authorities said.

-Note: This story has been corrected to say the Coast Guard discontinued the search over the weekend, not Monday.